gnolang/gno/docs/how-to-guides/creating-dao.md

 	return module.Module.ProposalJSON(proposalIndex)
 }
 ```

-## Deploying and Interacting with Your DAO

-*TODO: Add instructions for deploying and interacting with the DAO.*

----

 That's it!
 You've successfully created your first DAO using the Gno DAO framework.
 To expand its capabilities, you can register additional message handlers or even create new modules if you feel bold